- A01 ~ The Rebirth of the Phoenix

 “It’s her signature…” I sigh while I try to hold back a tear.

-“She legally immigrated on August the thirstiest, twenty-twelve,” says Aia calmly.
-“Look, her first address is in Sidney.”
+“She legally immigrated on June the thirstiest, twenty-twelve,” says Aia calmly.
+“Look, her first address is in Sydney.”

 “Why is her picture barely showing?
 Her face… I can barely see the outline of it…” I ask the guard.